sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 Something really interesting is if you look at the Google Earth snippets where I show the equator line, you can see parts of the ocean that are denoted as shallower by a light blue color.
 I predict that many of these shallow coastlines will rise above the water and become part of the continent.
 A lot of the shallow areas are on areas that move to the equator:
 - East Eurasia: The shallow coast going around the East of China and Russia
-- Arctic region: The shallow coast above Europe, aroudn the Arctic, and at the top of North America
+- Arctic region: The shallow coast above Europe, around the Arctic, and at the top of North America
 - East coast of North America.
 - South tip of South America (Drake Passage) which goes straight to the equator.
 - Shallow coast around Antarctica.